Description of Activities

 Supervision of Practicum Counselor

 Interns provide weekly supervision to doctoral level practicum counselors from local doctoral programs.
-Each practicum student has both an Intern Supervisor and a Staff Supervisor.
+The intern will collaborate with the senior staff co-supervisor, who will also meet weekly with the practicum counselor.

 Consultation & Outreach